 Daughter Emma Esther Gaumer ( ? - ? ) married (?)
 Steinberger ( ? - ? ).

 Daughter Louisa Elisabeth Mary Gaumer (1856-1937) was born on July 17, 1856 in Philadelphia.
-She was united in the holy bonds of matrimony with Warren H. Parker ( ? - ? ).
+She was united in the holy bonds of matrimony with Warren H. Parker (June 20, 1857-1932), son of Amos and Eliza (Hill) Parker of Philadelphia.
 Circa 1887, the couple made a home in Maple Grove, Berks County.
 They moved to Emmaus, Lehigh County within a year or two and remained there for the balance of the decades of their lives.
 They produced a family of children -- Eliza M. "Lizzie" Trout Bunger, Estella Ward, Clara Parker, Herbert Parker, Ira Parker and Harry Parker.
-In Une 1925, the Parkers are known to have traveled to visit their daughters Estella Ward and Clara Parker in Brooklyn, NY.
+They also raised a foster son, Roland Parker.
+At least one of the children -- William Henry, in 1883 -- is known to have been baptized at Solomon's Evangelical and Reformed Church in Macungie.
+A record of the baptism is listed in a 1941 booklet, entitled Centennial Celebration Solomon’s Church (Evangelical and Reformed) of Macungie, Pennsylvania, with an original copy preserved in the Minerd.com Archives.
+The Parkers lived in Emmaus, Lehigh County, at 52 North Third Street, with Warren employed in Allentown as a night watchman at the Allentown-Bethlehem Gas Company for seven years.
+Later, in the early 1930s, he worked as a watchman at the Emmaus Throwing, a local silk mill.
+In June 1925, the Parkers are known to have traveled to visit their daughters Estella Ward and Clara Parker in Brooklyn, NY.
+Warren was stricken with coronary artery disease during the last two years of his life.
+He succumbed at the age of 75 on Sept.
+25, 1932.
 The widowed Louisa moved into the home of her married daughter Mrs. Harry Trout at 405 Chestnut Street in Emmaus.
 Suffering from a perforated gall bladder, at the age of 81, she underwent surgery in Allentown Hospital.
 Sadly, a week later, after contracting pneumonia, she died on Oct.
 13, 1937.
-Burial was in Northwood Cemetery in Emmaus, with Rev. D.E.
+As with Warren, Louisa's burial was in Northwood Cemetery in Emmaus, with Rev. D.E.
 Schaeffer preaching the funeral sermon.
 An obituary in the Allentown Morning Call misspelled her mother's first name as "Miriam."

 Daughter Ella Mary Gaumer (1858-1938) was born on Nov.
 2, 1858.
 She wedded Frank R. Kuhns ( ? - ? ).
 She lived in Allentown, and in the 1930s was with Mrs. George Hoover at the address of 616 Park Street.
 She was felled by a cerebral hemorrhage in January 1938 and lingered for a few weeks until death swept her away, at age 79, on Feb.
 2, 1938.
 Interment was in Fogelsville Union Cemetery.